 There is no requirement for any doctor to participate in an insurer’s gap cover agreement.
 Doctors and health care providers are free to decide on a case-by-case basis whether to use an insurer's gap cover arrangement.
 You should check with your doctor or health care provider and insurer whether you can be treated under this agreement.
 If you cannot be treated under a gap cover arrangement, you will have to contribute towards the medical fee out of your own pocket, for the amount that is billed over and above the MBS fee.

 Medical costs finder

-To help you find out more about the cost of specialist medical services, the Department of Health has introduced the Medical Costs Finder.
+To help you find out more about the cost of specialist medical services, the Department of Health and Aged Care has introduced the Medical Costs Finder.